Ameen-Malik/discord-member-tracker/README.md

 1. Check the existing issues
 2. Create a new issue with a detailed description
 3. Include any relevant error messages or screenshots
+4. For any other queries you can drop a mail at: ameenmalik167@gmail.com

 ## Acknowledgments